xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

-This week I've dropped two [cargo-tarpaulin](https://github.com/xd009642/tarpaulin) releases both of which have significant speed-ups for llvm coverage reporting.
+This week I've dropped two [cargo-tarpaulin](https://github.com/xd009642/tarpaulin) releases, both of which have significant speed-ups for LLVM coverage reporting.
-When I say significant the first one gave me a ~80% speedup on a benchmark, and then the next one was a further 90% speedup.
+When I say significant, the first one gave me a ~80% speedup on a benchmark, and then the next one was a 90% speedup.
 Meaning on this benchmark I achieved overall a 98% speedup.

-Obviously, with getting speed-ups of this significance I was doing something really stupid, that's definitely true for the first speed-up.
-For the second one it wasn't so much idiocy as a missed opportunity.
+Obviously, with getting speed-ups of this significance I was doing something really stupid, that's true for the first speed-up.
+For the second one, it wasn't so much idiocy as a missed opportunity.

 But before that let's dive into some context!